-Huss et al. (2015) evaluated if exposure to RFR (modeled) was associated with reported quality of sleep in 2,361 children, averaging 7 years of age, from the Amsterdam Born Children and their Development (ABCD) cohort, a community-based prospective cohort study (104).
-The authors reported that sleep duration scores, but not sleep onset delay, night wakenings, parasomnias, or daytime sleepiness was associated with residential exposure to RFR from base stations (outside the home).
-Base station RFR exposure was associated with lower risk of sleep disordered breathing, but using Wi-Fi indoors had a higher risk.
-The authors also found that higher use of mobile phones was associated with less favorable sleep duration, night wakenings and parasomnias, and bedtime resistance.
+Huss et al. (2015) evaluated if exposure to RFR (modeled) was associated with reported quality of sleep in 2,361 children, averaging 7 years of age, from the Amsterdam Born Children and their Development (ABCD) cohort, a community-based prospective cohort study (105).
+The authors reported that sleep duration scores, but not sleep onset delay, night waking, parasomnias, or daytime sleepiness were associated with residential exposure to RFR from base stations (outside the home).
+Base station RFR exposure was associated with a lower risk of sleep-disordered breathing.
+However, using Wi-Fi indoors had a higher risk.
+The authors also found that higher use of mobile phones was associated with less favorable sleep duration, night waking and parasomnias, and bedtime resistance.
 Cordless phone use was not related to any of the sleeping scores.
-The authors concluded that the study outcomes do not support the hypothesis that exposure to RFR per se affects sleep quality in 7-year old children, but that potentially other factors related to mobile phone use do.
+The authors concluded that the study outcomes do not support the hypothesis that exposure to RFR per se affects sleep quality in 7-year-old children.

-Fobian et al. (2016) examined the effect of media use on sleep-related variables among 55 adolescents (mean age, 15 years) by using a self-reported survey of Media Use Scale to access average daily media use and actigraphy (detects sleep movements) to measure sleep quality and quantity (105).
+Fobian et al. (2016) examined the effect of media use on sleep-related variables among 55 adolescents (mean age, 15 years) by using a self-reported survey of Media Use Scale to access average daily media use and actigraphy (detects sleep movements) to measure sleep quality and quantity (106).
 The authors found that sleep efficiency was negatively correlated to daily time spent text messaging, media use after bed, and number of nighttime awakenings by mobile phones.
-Of the children surveyed, 75% reported having 4 or more media sources at home and 84% reported using media for an average of 34 minutes after going to bed each night, and 35% reporting waking up to a cell phone once nightly.
+Of the children surveyed: 75% reported having four or more media sources at home, 84% reported using media for an average of 34 minutes after going to bed each night, and 35% reporting waking up to a cell phone once nightly.
 This study did not monitor RFR exposures in the children.
 The study underscores the pervasiveness of media sources in daily life and their potential influence on sleep.
 No conclusions can be made related to RFR effects.

-Carter et al. (2016) conducted a meta-analysis of 20 studies that examined the relationship between sleep-related outcomes and bedtime media device use in children (106).
-The authors found that children who used bedtime media devices generally slept less with poorer sleep quality than those who did not.
-This study did not account for differences in RFR exposure among children and the results cannot be separated from the simple effect of using a device, responding to light from the device, or the influence of materials that the children interact with while on the device.

-Huber et al. (2002) exposed 16 healthy young males (ages, 20-25 years) to sham or RFR (pulsemodulated 900 MHz electromagnetic field vs continuous wave; 1 W/kg specific absorption rate) for 30 minutes by attaching a dummy phone to a headset worn on the head before sleep (107).
-The study authors found no effect from either RFR exposure on sleep vs sham exposures but noted a statistically significant effect of pulsed RFR on sleep EEG.
-Loughran et al. (2019) exposed 36 healthy adults to sham, low RFR (1 W/kg specific absorption rate), or high RFR (2 W/kg specific absorption rate) and found an effect of the high RFR (but not low) exposure in increased alpha EEG activity and increased finger (but not skin) temperature.
+Carter et al. (2016) conducted a meta-analysis of 20 studies that examined the relationship between sleep-related outcomes and bedtime media device use in children (107).
+The authors found that children who used bedtime media devices generally slept less, with poorer sleep quality than those who did not.
+This study did not account for differences in RFR exposure among children.
+The results cannot be separated from the simple effect of using a device, responding to light from the device, or the influence of materials that the children interact with while on the device.
+Huber et al. (2002) exposed 16 healthy young males (ages, 20-25 years) to control or RFR (pulse-modulated 900 MHz electromagnetic field vs continuous wave; 1 W/kg specific absorption rate) for 30 minutes by attaching a dummy phone to a headset worn on the head before sleep (108).
+The authors found no effect from either RFR exposure on sleep vs. control exposures.
+However, the authors noted a statistically significant effect of pulsed RFR on sleep EEG.
+Loughran et al. (2019) exposed 36 healthy adults to control, low RFR (1 W/kg specific absorption rate), or high RFR (2 W/kg specific absorption rate) (109).
+They found an effect of the high RFR (but not low) exposure in increased alpha EEG activity and increased finger (but not skin) temperature.
 As the authors concluded, the relevance to sleep and health of this exposure-related small variation in EEG signal is unknown.
 Moreover, exposures to RFR at schools are likely much lower than the high exposure associated with effects in this study.